 Titleist SM7 Wedge Fitting Review

-As before I went through the Titleist wedge fitting process at their National Fitting Centre at Craigielaw in Scotland and if you want more details on how this works read about my session with Bob Vokey that I did previously.
+As before I went through the Titleist wedge fitting process at their National Fitting Centre at Craigielaw in Scotland and if you want more details on how this works watch the video below of my fitting with Bob Vokey.